fosterchild1/Lethal-Company-Seed-Finder/README.md

 # SeedFinder
-Finds lethal company seeds on experimentation that have a single scrap day.
-Must be installed as a mod using bepinex.
-Logs results in console.
+Finds cool lethal company seeds

+# Usage
+Install the mod and enable the bepinex console. then go to any planet you want and the seeds for that planet will be printed in the console